senacor/cloud-native-training/04_service-mesh/README.md

 #### Get Authorizations right

-Your job is now to configure authorization right:
+Your job is to configure authorization right:

 * The front-end service should still be accessible
 * The catalogue service should only be accessible for the front-end service